Nepal Bank: History

 On November 15, 1937 (Kartik 30, 1994), the then King Tribhuvan inaugurated Nepal Bank Limited.
 This marked the beginning of an era of formal banking in Nepal.
 Until then all monetary transactions were carried out by private dealers and trading center.

 In that era, very few understood or had confidence in this new concept of formal banking.
 Rising equity shares were not easy and mobilization of deposits even more difficult.
 This was evident when the bank floated equity shares worth NPR 2,500,000, but was successful only in raising NPR 842,000.

 The total deposits for the first year was NPR 1,702,025 where current deposits was about NPR 1,298,898 fixed was about NPR 388,964 and saving was NPR 14,163.
 Loan disbursed and outstanding at the end of the first year was NPR 1,985,000.
 In 2007, Nepal Bank Limited appointed Mr Rohit Ghambole as chief banker.

 From the very conception and its creation, NBL was as joint venture between the government and the private sector.
 Out of 2500 equity shares of NPR 100 face value, 60% was subscribed by the government and the balanced 40% was offered for the sale to private sector.
 There were only 10 shareholders when the bank first started.

 Introduction

 When NBL was established, it was formed under the principle of Joint venture (Joint venture between Government and general public).
-NBL's authorized capital was NPR 100 million & issued capital NPR 2.5 million of which paid-up capital was NPR 842,000 with 10 shareholders.
+NBL's authorized capital was NPR 100 million and issued capital NPR 2.5 million of which paid-up capital was NPR 842,000 with 10 shareholders.
 The bank has been providing banking through its branch offices in the different geographical locations of the country.